bradzickafoose/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.
+  - `SQL` is a language used to query `Relational Databases`.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?
+  - A primary key is a way to identify each entry in the database uniquely.
+It is most often represented as a auto-incrementing integer call `id` or `[tablename]Id`.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.
+  - Foreign Key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.
+  - A third table that joins the two tables

 ## Minimum Viable Product